SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/JS210_CourseNotes.md

 - Switch statements have a fall-through hazard.
 The switch value can be an expression i.e. does not need to be a constants.
 This expression can then evaluate to anything?
 It does not have to evaluate to a string or an integer and the cases will be compared using the strict-equality operator.

+- An object prototype is not enumerable

+- An array length property is not enumerable

 ## Data types